-As of June 30, 2021, we had \$28.4 million in outstanding borrowings from the Company's \$30 million revolving credit facility, representing leverage of 21.1% of total assets.
-Over the long term, management expects the Company to operate under normal market conditions generally with leverage between 25% and 35% of total assets.
-Based on applicable market conditions or should significant opportunities present themselves, the Company may incur leverage in excess of this amount, subject to regulatory and contractual limits.
+As of June 30, 2022, we had \$21.6 million in outstanding borrowings from the Company's \$25 million revolving credit facility.
+This, coupled with our Series A Term Preferred Stock, represents leverage of 38.9% of total assets.

+Over the long term, management expects the Company to operate under normal market conditions generally with leverage of between 25% and 35% of total assets (less current liabilities).
+Based on applicable market conditions at any given time, or should significant opportunities present themselves, the Company may incur leverage in excess of this amount, subject to applicable regulatory and contractual limits.